Timesheet in Excel Template (Table of Contents)

 In this example, we are going to create a timesheet of employees by calculating how much hours an employee worked.
 Let’s consider the below employee database with IN and OUT Timings.

-- Create a new column named as Number of Hours Worked.
+- Create a new column named Number of Hours Worked.

 - Make sure that the cell is in proper time format.

-- In order to calculate employees no of hours, we will calculate the formula as OUT TIMINGS – IN TIMINGS.
+- In order to calculate an employee’s no of hours, we will calculate the formula as OUT TIMINGS – IN TIMINGS.

-- Once we click on the format cell we will get the below dialog box and choose the exact time format and then click on ok.
+- Once we click on the format cell, we will get the below dialog box, choose the exact time format, and then click on ok.

-- If we have IN and OUT Timings we can use formula as shown above but in this example, we have BREAK TIME IN and TIME OUT Hence we can use the simple excel timesheet formula as =(E2-D2)+(G2-F2).
+- If we have IN and OUT Timings, we can use the formula as shown above, but in this example, we have BREAK TIME IN and TIME OUT.
+Hence we can use the simple excel timesheet formula as =(E2-D2)+(G2-F2).

-- So by applying this formula, we will come to know how many hours an employee worked for a day and the output will be displayed as follows.
+- By applying this formula, we will know how many hours an employee worked for a day, and the output will be displayed as follows.

 In the above example, we can see the time difference that how many hours an employee has worked and the breakup timings have been given for each employee as time OUT.